bfv/compilert/README.md

 Now, compilert uses a orchestrator (node.js) process which communicates to the agents (OpenEdge) via TCP ports.
 The amount of ports is `threads + 1`.
 These ports are picked between `minport` and `maxport`.
 - `workdir` is the OE workdir (`.`).
-- `sourceroot` is the base directory from which the sources are searched from.
+- `srcroot` is the base directory from which the sources are searched from.
+- `basedir` is the portion of the filename.
+Handy when `srcroot` points to just a subset of sources.
 - `targetdir` is the directory where all the resulting .r's are copied (in their respective subdirs)
 - `batchsize` the amount of source which are handed over to the agents in one go.
 - `deletercode` if true, the .r's in the `targetdir` are deleted first, default `true`.